mweel1/usa_high_level/os-certificiation-process/index.md

 - Government seals could not be shown on the device unless it was received from a personal profile.
 - All government communications are clear to the user in e-mail clients.
-- Emergency Communication Messages are display properly.
+- Emergency Communication Messages are displayed properly.
 - All National Security Agency Functions work correctly.
 - All FEMA Keys work properly when deployed
 - All census information is displayed and operating correctly